BabakShah/developerportal/pages/platforms/v2_2/unity/analyze-camera.md

 summary:
 metadata: false
 ---
+Using a webcam is a common way to obtain video for facial expression detection.
+The ```CameraDetector``` can access a webcam connected to the device to capture frames and feed them directly to the facial expression engine.

 ### Add detector to scene
 First step is to add a detector to your scene's Main Camera (Add Component -> Scripts -> Affdex -> Detector):